userfront/survey-dev/README.md

 ### Configure the test environment

+In addition to restarting the server, it's also nice to reset the test database each time our test suite runs.
+This will allow for easier debugging, and will also ensure our tests are consistent and that they are testing the things we expect.

-In the `test.config.js` file, we can define a `resetDb` helper function for our tests
+In the `test.config.js` file, we can define helper functions to reset a database table and to reset the whole database (all tables):

 ```js
 // api/test/test.config.js